Design-Led Development and Design Thinking

 Design Driven Development From Keeper Solutions

-What is Design Driven Development?
+What is Design-Led Development?

-Design driven development is a way of solving problems and creating new products through considering the user’s needs above all else.
+Design-led development or design-driven development is a way of solving problems and creating new products through considering the user’s needs above all else.
 Whether you call it a process or an ideology, design-thinking is simply an approach to problem-solving that focuses on what the end-user wants.
 It’s not about appeasing a board of directors or creating a product for the sake of it.

 At Keeper Solutions, we use a design driven development process.
 This means that when we’re working with a client and developing a piece a software we are always trying to: